zorn/mikezornek.com/content/values.md

 ## Empowering Users

-When I talk about Empowering Users I mean to say I value, even at the risk to the viability of the business, giving users the tools and opportunities to find the right solution for them.
+When I talk about Empowering Users, I mean to say I value, even at risk to the viability of the business, giving users the tools and opportunities to find the right solution for them.
 I find it incredibly dysfunctional when a business utilizes its leverage in one area to push the solutions of another.
 I embrace Empowering Users through:

-* Creating systems that honor a user's rights to privacy and data ownership.
+* Creating systems that honor users' rights to privacy and data ownership.
 * Building accessible software.
 * Having relentless empathy for the user's needs, even during the enviable and stressful complexities of software development.

 ## Meaningful Work

 Meaningful work starts with projects that provide an observable good to the user and the world.
-From there Meaningful Work usually is shaped through the culture, rituals and processes of the team executing the project.
-To find Meaningful Work I look for environments that:
+Meaningful work is then enhanced by the team's culture, rituals, and processes.
+To find Meaningful work, I look for environments that:

-* Have a long-term investment mindset, over short-term gains.
+* Have a long-term investment mindset over short-term gains.
 * Provide ownership and autonomy to its workers, allowing them to craft solutions.
 * Embrace trust and transparency, allowing for informed decisions.